jean-marc/objrdf/readme.md

 ## Trigger

-Trigger are used to notify a resource that one property will be modified (add, delete or edit), the user-provided handler receives the new value, test the value and decides whether to accept or reject it.
+Trigger are used to notify a resource that one property will be modified (add, delete or edit), in the SPARQL Update syntax an edit is done by deleting than adding the modified triplet, the user-provided handler receives the new value, test the value and decides whether to accept or reject it.

 ## Versioning